26/04/2022

 Typically, the architect’s role is to lead and develop the project design in collaboration with the so-called ‘design team’.
 Ultimately, the team bring the brief to life through design.
 Furthermore, the design team play a key supporting role to the contractor through the construction phases.

 Overall, this is typically a complicated process and requires much skill and ability.
 You have to have an overarching understanding of not just the building’s spatial and functional arrangement, but also town-planning requirements, technical compliance, specifications, quality management, approval processes, legalities, and so forth.
 When a suitably skilled and experienced architect moves onto a developer team—stepping into the “architect as developer” role—they bring considerable experience, skill and capability.
-However, that experience is now on the ‘client side of the table’ and within the ‘leadership team’ of the project.
+However, that experience is now on the “client side of the table” and within the “leadership team” of the project.

 The position of understanding and influence is greater, and a stronger position of leadership and knowledge is established.

-There are myriad benefits to this, including:
+There are many benefits to this, including:

-• A proper understanding and encapsulation of the project drivers, requirements, and specifications into a comprehensible brief.
+2. A proper understanding and encapsulation of the project drivers, requirements, and specifications into a comprehensible brief.

 While there are many opportunities for architects to make a positive contribution to the quality of development, it’s not easy to transition to the business side.
+So how does one become an “architect developer”?

 Stepping into the shoes of a developer is a different world and there is much to learn.
 The working approach and line of thinking is different in several ways.
 An architectural education doesn’t automatically equip students to manage the business of development.
 It takes considerable time to gain an understanding of economics, business planning, finance, analysis, and investment strategies.
 The Global Master in Real Estate Development allows you to acquire all the key fundamentals in an efficient manner.